When a Drought Uncovered Ghost

 Drought conditions, which have worsen since 2002, have now rescued those ruins from the bottom of Lake Mead, and exposed a haunting landscape of half demolished buildings and silence.
 They’ve also (more)

 made accessible for the first time the site of a sunken B-29 bomber.

 ONCE THERE WAS A TOWN HERE

 Another dam submerged Igaratá in 1969, a small town near São Paulo, that some still remember with mixed feelings.
 As Brazil experienced a boom of dam construction, many a town like this was lost forever.
-Again, it took a severe drought to bring back up the past.
+Again, it took a severe drought to bring back up from the past.

-The spectral beauty of seeing dilapidated houses and chapels in the middle of a lake has much of its allure driven by the impossibility of its vision; a place like that has not present or future, and the memories it holds are disappearing along with its former residents.
+The spectral beauty of seeing dilapidated houses and chapels in the middle of a lake has much of its allure driven by the impossibility of its vision; a place like that has no present or future, and the memories it holds are disappearing along with its former residents.

 SALTY REMEMBRANCES OF THE 1980S

 A weekend resort.
 A medicinal bath destination.
 A trip back in time for Argentine city dwellers.
 Villa Epecuén was all that, plus the beauty of its salt water lake.
 What it was not to be was a place with a future, as it slowly was taken over by the surrounding waters.

 Thus, after thriving for half a century, the village was swallowed whole by the lake 30 years ago, and what now has reappeared is a different animal.
 The salt’s corrosiveness took a toll on buildings and trees, and the landscape now could belong to another planet.

 The Temple of Quechula, built in Chiapas in 1564, was already long abandoned when Mexico built the Nezahualcóyotl reservoir in the 1960s.
 But the sight of its age-worn stone arches rising amid the receding waters is a vision of transfixing beauty.